berrli/GPU_Training/README.md

 ##### Connecting to remote from within VSCode

-You should now be able to connect to the remote machine from within VSCode but using `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) and then selecting `Remote-SSH: Connect to host...` which should then present a list with the name of the machien you gave in the config file, in the above case `my-remote-machine`.
+You should now be able to connect to the remote machine from within VSCode but using `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) and then selecting `Remote-SSH: Connect to host...` which should then present a list with the name of the machine you gave in the config file, in the above case `my-remote-machine`.
 You will then be asked for a password if you protected your ssh key.
-Once connected a new VSCode window will be created and you should have a fully functioning ID on the remote machine.
+Once connected, a new VSCode window will be created, and you should have a fully functioning ID on the remote machine.

 #### Live Server